jadilorenzo/obsidian/Untitled 8.md

 - If you choose to incorporate a story be sure to remember dilemmas, tension, obstacle, goal, risk, echoes and surprises (Chapter 13-16)

 - Be prepared to answer questions not only from the teacher, but also from the students regarding your topic.

+What do I want to say about precision of language?